The Best of CES 2019: Our favourite tech from this year's show

 DJs of the world got a treat this year with the launch of the Technics SL-1200Mk7 (SL-1210MK7 in Europe).
 An updated version of the old DJ favourite, the new model has some smart new tech to make it even better and more reliable.

-It has customisable starting torque and brake settings, to help control the sound; there’s a coreless motor to reduce cogging (a rotational irregularity); a reverse mode; and an LED to illuminate the stylus.
+Customisable starting torque and brake settings help control the sound; there’s a coreless motor to reduce cogging (a rotational irregularity); a reverse mode; and an LED to illuminate the stylus.
 Expect to see this turntable in lots of clubs, and in a fair few homes, too.

 Lenovo Smart Clock

-Google Assistant is everywhere at CES 2019 and thanks to Lenovo it’s even on your bedside table.
-Basically a mini Google Home Hub doubling as an alarm clock, the Lenovo Smart Clock is an adorable gadget that combines a smart speaker with a hub for all your connected home tech.
-It’s fabric body looks good and there’s a handy USB port on the back for charging your phone.
+Google Assistant continues to pop up throughout CES 2019, and thanks to Lenovo it’s even on your bedside table.
+Basically a mini-Google Home Hub doubling as an alarm clock, the Lenovo Smart Clock is an adorable gadget that combines a smart speaker with a hub for all your connected home tech.
+Its fabric body looks good and there’s a handy USB port on the back for charging your phone.

 We’ll be updating our Best of CES 2019 list throughout the week.
 What’s your CES highlight?
 Tweet us @trustedreviews.